 Or we can instantiate the algorithm for repetitive calls if, for example, we need to request varying time steps.

-A reader takes data from files and puts them into the proper VTK and ParaView data structures so that we can visualize that data on the VTK or ParaView pipeline.
-ParaView comes with a plethora of native data format readers but there are still many more formats in the geosciences that have not been implemented.
-By creating formats for common geoscientific formats, we hope to make the process of getting data into the ParaView pipeline as simple as possible.
+A reader takes data from files and puts them into the proper VTK data structures so that we can visualize that data on the VTK or ParaView pipeline.
+ParaView and PyVista come with a plethora of native data format readers but there are still many more formats in the geosciences that have not been implemented.
+By creating formats for common geoscientific formats, we hope to make the process of getting data into the ParaView pipeline or into PyVista data structures as simple as possible.

 The PVGeo readers aren’t directly available in the GUI menus of ParaView but rather a dialog will appear for you to select the desired file reader when selecting File -> Open… within ParaView like the screen recording below: